The formal verification of the ctm approach to forcing: Recursions in cofinality and the Delta System Lemma

 \begin{lemma} Let $\del,\ga\in\Ord$ and assume $f:\del\to\ga$ is cofinal.
 There exists a strictly increasing $g:\cf(\ga)\to \del$ such that $f\circ g$ is strictly increasing and cofinal in $\ga$.
 Moreover, if $f$ is strictly increasing, then $g$ must also be cofinal. \end{lemma}

 It turns out that the rest of the basic results on cofinality (namely, idempotence of $\cf$, that regular ordinals are cardinals, the cofinality of Alephs, König's Theorem) follow easily from the previous Lemma by “algebraic” reasoning only.
+We expect the relativization of these results to be straightforward.